Welcome to our class page. Please check regularly to find out all about our exciting learning.

 Today, we learned all about what the Roman’s ate by tasting food, what the Romans’ pottery was like by creating our own clay pot, all about Roman numerals, cracking codes and creating our own roman clock and finally we found out about different dates during the Roman invasion.

 Showing Compassion for the Environment

 The children have been thinking of ways we can show compassion to our environment.
 Recently, we noticed the ducks were looking for the perfect nesting spot, and all of the class were concerned that children might scare the ducks, so the children made posters to warn others of the ducks in the area.

 We had a super day in Rome exploring the historical sites using Mr Google’s special google expedition equipment!

-Today, we continued our art project of buildings.
-Over the last few lessons, we have examined different pieces of roman art of buildings looking at the elements of art.
+Today, we continued our art project about buildings.
+Over the last few lessons, we have examined different pieces of Roman art of showing buildings.
 The children sketched different buildings, creating a final sketch and then worked on mixing colours to add effect.
 The children produced some brilliant pieces of work!

 What a fantastic day we had!
 Everybody came dressed in their pjs to raise money for those who are in need.
 We watched a video all about Hassan.
 Watch it here. http://www.rednoseday.com/kids/story